-Due to a large number of internship requests, Bali Fashion Group is curating a fusion between: an island holiday, research trip and fashion school internship.
+Due to a large number of internship requests, Bali Fashion Dream is curating a fusion between: an island holiday, research trip and fashion school internship.
 The mission is to provide a creative, cultural experience that can enrich the individual while providing external insights into how to grow our social impact programs effectively.

 The 9 interns awarded a place will stay for 6 nights 7 days at the research center based on an organic farm on the beach.